newtonepv/gpbus/README.md

 ## Description
 This two mobile apps objective is:
-- Store the location of buses in a postgreSQL database.
+- Store buses location in a postgreSQL database.
-- Show the location of buses in a mobile app in real time.
+- Display buses location in a mobile app in real time.
 - Share comments about the buses.
 The following image is a diagram that shows the interaction between the two mobile apps and the api (the api repository its:[api](https://github.com/newtonepv/gpbus_api))
 <p align="center" style="margin: 0; padding: 0;">